LuisNazareth21/dbt-mini-project2-ds/README.md

-# Digitalskola - Datakage - Project 2
+# Digitalskola - Datakage - Mini Project 2

 This project provides a comprehensive guide on using DBT (Data Build Tool) to transform data effectively.
 The workflow for this project includes uploading CSV data, storing it in a PostgreSQL database, and transforming raw data into business-specific tables using DBT.